|

 Europe, although the primary battleground was Germany.

-Here is a map of Germany at the
+Here are two maps of Germany at the

 1618 Germany